frodef/getx/README.md

 Assuming a list of company records, each represented as a plist, this query does the following:

 1. Search out the first company whose :NAME property matches "Acme" under STR:CONTAINS?.

 2. For that company record, extract the :EMPLOYEES property.

-  3. Assuming a list of EMPLOYEE records (represented as plists), choose all records whose :FIRST-NAME property is "Frode".
+3. Assuming a list of EMPLOYEE records (again represented as plists), choose all records whose :FIRST-NAME property is "Frode".
 GETX:SELECT implicitly fans out the remaining query for each such record.
+Fanning out means that the remaining query is processed once for each list element, and the list of results is returned.

 4. Return the :EMAIL and :PHONE properties for the employee record.
+(Again, this will happen once for each match found by the previous GETX:SELECT indicator.)

 Note here that GETX:SEEK finds exactly one element (or NIL) and continues the query with that element.
 In contrast, GETX:SELECT can